 If table output is turned on, Metaxa2 will save statistics of every BLAST match that the sequence in question produces against the database to a file with the suffix ".blast.table".
-This file consists of tab-separated columns containing information on the matches found, one BLAST match per line.
+This file consists of tab-separated columns containing information on the matches found, one

+BLAST match per line.
 The contents of the columns (from left to right) are explained in this table:

 Column Description Query ID The identifier of the query sequence.
 Subject ID The identifier of the matching database sequence.
-Score The score this match obtained in the classification system Species The species name as provided by the reference database BLAST Score The BLAST score of the match E-value The E-value of the match, as reported by BLAST
+Score The score this match has obtained in the classification system Species The species name of the database system Score The BLAST score of the match E-value The E-value of the match, as reported by BLAST